-FIGURE 2.5.
-Mapping receptive fields.
-Neurons throughout the visual system typically respond to stimuli only when presented within a certain location in the visual field.
-Here the "x" stands for the fixation point, the circles indicate different stimulus locations and each vertical line denotes an action potential.
-The neuron fires vigorously when a stimulus is presented in the lower left corner (arrow) but not elsewhere.

-subjects with higher resolution at the point of fixation (~1.7 degrees).
-For example, our ability to read depends on the fovea (try fixating on a word without moving your eyes and read five words away).
+FIGURE Mapping receptive 2.5. throughout the visual system typically respond to stimuli only when presented within a certain location in the visual field.
+Here the "x" stands for the fixation point, the circles indicate different stimulus locations and each vertical line and provides a finer sampling of the visual field, thereby providing subjects with higher resolution at the point of fixation (~1.7 degrees).
+For example, our ability to read depends on the fovea (try fixating on a word without moving your eyes and reading five words away).